 A notification displays to confirm a the application has been successfully created.
 The application is added to the list in the Application overview page.

 Edit an application

-- 1. On the Applications overview page, select the check box for the required application.
+- 1. On the Applications overview page, select the pencil icon for the required application.

-- 2. Click Edit.

-- 3. Edit the information as required.
+- 2. Edit the information as required.

-- 4. Click Save.
+- 3. Click Save.

 Retire and reinstate an application